fanchymarin/invoice-management-system/README.md

 - The application is designed for demonstration purposes and may not be suitable for production use.
 - The API endpoints are hosted within the same domain as the web application, which might not scale well for larger systems.
 - The application currently uses SQLite for simplicity.
-- The data import process is manual and requires a SQL dump file.